-Finally, it is proposed that not only the facilitator of a dialogue intervention should be open about his normative vision (Midgley, 2001; Midgley and Ochoa-Arias, 1999) but not impose it.
-The that participants engaged in a dialogue intervention should be encouraged to reflect on ideological, metaphysical and pragmatic boundaries (Midgley, 2001).
+Finally, it is proposed that the facilitator of a dialogue intervention should be open about his normative vision (Midgley, 2000; Midgley and Ochoa-Arias, 1999) and not impose it upon others.
+Rather, in accordance with Midgley (2000) the participants engaged in a dialogue intervention should be encouraged to reflect on their ideological, metaphysical and pragmatic boundaries.